naboshi229/My_Basic_Programs/Treasure-Island/README.md

 - I also used for the first time python's escape characters which allowed me to use "You're" in a sentence.
 ## Quick note
 Treasure-Island.py is the only file you need in order for my program to work.
-### That's it, really!
-It's not that complicated :D